Brandon Woo

 Biography

-Brandon Woo received his BSc from the University of British Columbia (UBC) and his PhD from Harvard University.
-He was a postdoctoral fellow at Harvard before joining the UCSB faculty in 2024.
-Brandon's approach to science and mentorship draws inspiration from his own mentors: Kiley Hamlin, his undergrad advisor; Liz Spelke, his PhD advisor; and Ashley Thomas, his postdoctoral advisor.
-Brandon's values include building community; supporting diversity, inclusion, and belonging; and making science more open.
+Brandon Woo received his BSc from the University of British Columbia (UBC) and his PhD from Harvard University, where his research was supported by a SSHRC Doctoral Fellowship.
+Brandon was a postdoctoral fellow at Harvard, and he joined the faculty at UCSB in 2024.
+Brandon's values include building community in science and making science more open.

 Research

 Human beings are one of the most social and cooperative species on Earth.
 My research program asks how humans come to understand others' actions and minds, particularly in social contexts.
-Through studies of infants and toddlers, my lab aims to reveal our early-emerging knowledge of other people and to characterize the developmental foundations of human learning, cooperation, and social life more broadly.
-Current interests include (i) infants', children's, and adults' understanding of the mental states of individuals engaged in social actions and (ii) infants' and children's understanding of the mental states of individuals within their social networks.
-The overarching goal here is to provide a more comprehensive understanding of early mental state reasoning.
+Through studies of infants and children, my lab aims to reveal our early-emerging knowledge of other people and to characterize the developmental foundations of human learning, cooperation, and social life more broadly.
+Current interests include (i) the role of social connection in cognition and learning and (ii) how infants and children make sense of social interactions and group dynamics.

 Selected Publications